Lule99/Bookstore-silvera-microservice/README.md

 # Bookstore-silvera-microservice

-Implementation of a distributed system based on microservices for publishing scientific papers developed with silvera.
+Demo Implementation of a distributed system based on microservices for publishing scientific papers developed with silvera as a part of a phd research.
-Silvera is a tool for accelerating the development of microservice architectures, which is developed as a part of PhD research.
+[Silvera](https://alensuljkanovic.github.io/silvera/) is a tool for accelerating the development of microservice architectures, which is developed as a part of PhD research.
 The system contains the following microservices: User, SciPaper, and Library.
 User microservice allows users to register and log in.
 When registering, a user provides a username